MetteHejberg/Vis_assignment3/README.md

   - The outputs in ```out``` were created with the following: ```python src/cnn_classification.py -lr 0.01 -ds 10000 -dr 0.9 -bs 128 -e 10 -vn "cnn_classification.jpg" -rp "cnn_report.txt"```

 ## 4. Discussion of Results
+The loss and accuracy of the training and validation data follow each other quite closely, so the model is not overfitting on the training data.
+However, the model still only achieves around 50 % accuracy on the validation data which the parameters set to create the outputs in ```out```.